jordanadrianoo/Git-Bash/README.md

 ## Initiating Repositories

-When creating a repositroy using git, It is important to choose or create a folder to control.
+When creating a repository using git, It is important to choose or create a folder to control.

 <img src="Git Pictures/First Repository Folder.JPG" Width="650" height="420">